rmormando/MiniProject/README.md

 > the whole pipeline which is composed of multiple functions that give each outputs

 - Sleuth_Rscript.R
-> R script which outputs a text while which identifies the diffrence between 2 timepoints in the expressed genes
+> R script which outputs a text file which identifies the diffrence between 2 timepoints in the expressed genes

 - MiniProject.log
-> a log file that has information from the data ran with the script
+> a log file that has all of the information from the data ran with the script

+###### Output Files included in Repo:

 - HCMV_index.idx
 > index created to be used by kallisto

 - EF999921_CDS.fasta
-> fasta file with CDS of EF999921
+> FASTA file with CDS of EF999921

 - myBlastResults.csv
-> csv file that has contains the results after run through BLAST
+> CSV file that has contains the results after run through BLAST

+- longest_contig.fasta
+> FASTA file that contains the longest contig found while running SPAdes

+- out_sleuth.txt
+> TXT file used by R and then written to the log file

 ## Assignment Questions: